 Due to axles being either straight or drop bars, the ball height will vary.
 To find the correct height for ball hitch, set your trailer on a flat surface in level position.
 Measure from the inside of the ball socket to the ground, approximately 18 to 22 inches as shown, for correct spacing.
-You may wish to add 1 to 2 inch to this amount to compensate for sag of suspension of the tow vehicles when hooked to tow vehicles.
+You may wish to add 1 to 2 inches to this amount to compensate for sag of suspension of the tow vehicle when hooked to tow vehicle.

-Hook-Up (Travel Trailer)
+HOOK-UP (Travel Trailer)